-If you are one of those who has registered to declare, thank you for joining us!
+If you are one of those who has registered to declare, thank you for joining the movement!

 - Decide how you will communicate your decision and what you plan to do next.

-- Make sure you have produced a text that explains and confirms your declaration, and the particular contribution your practice or organisation can make.
+- Make sure you have produced a text that explains and confirms your declaration, and the particular contribution your practise or organisation can make.
 Here are some resources for writing it.

 - Here is a selection of kitemarks you can use to announce your declaration.
 (Please do not adapt the kitemark or create your own banner designs based on them without talking to us first.)

 - Create a news post online, using a kitemark and your version of a Declaration text

 - Make sure you include a link to this website to explain that this is part of the movement Culture Declares Emergency.